 The writers could certain place Rittenhouse among the generals that said no to D-Day and could change the outcome of the entire war.
 It would definitely be a worthy mission for the team and one with high stakes as well.

 While there are many stories the writers could chose from to tell, we find these 3 interesting and important, which is in line with what the writers have been known for.
 We also hope that NBC renews Timeless because it is definitely one of the shows we religiously watch and deserves to be renewed.
 Fans have done everything possible and watch in devoted fashion.
 The ratings might not show that, but that doesn’t mean it should end; it simply means they have to find the right night and time for the show.

 For more news related to Timeless, be sure to visit this link.

 This article was written by Samantha D’Amico.
 If you want to follow her on Twitter, you can do so at SAM_iamXO.
 (Photo: NBC.)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!